Signed Into Law

 Which agencies enforce HB1422?

-HB1422 is enforced by Department of Public Safety (DPS), Texas Department of Criminal Justice (TDCJ), Pardons and Paroles Division and Local Law Enforcement and Prosecutors.
+HB1422 is enforced by Department of Public Safety (DPS), Local Law Enforcement and Prosecutors, Pardons and Paroles Division and Texas Department of Criminal Justice (TDCJ).

 Q

-The compliance urgency for HB1422 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB1422 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q